ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 **Credit Card** This module will allow you to generate a payment by Visa or Master card, that the customer can then use to pay for his order.
 This module uses one of the several gateways/services available in Portugal, IfthenPay.

-**Cofidis Pay** is a payment solution of up to 12 interest-free installments that makes it easier to pay for purchases by splitting them.
-This module uses one of the several gateways/services available in Portugal, IfthenPay.

 **Pix** is an instant payment solution widely used in the Brazilian financial market.
 It enables quick and secure transactions for purchases, using details such as CPF, email, and phone number to complete the payment.

 **Ifthenpay Gateway** is a payment gateway page that provides all the payment methods above in one place.
 This extension uses ifthenpay, one of the various gateways available in Portugal.